Regular Expressions in Ruby: Guide to Pattern Matching

 Regular expressions (regex) are a powerful tool for pattern matching and text manipulation.
-In Ruby, regex is built into the language at a fundamental level, making it incredibly ergonomic to use.
+In Ruby, regex is built into the language at a fundamental level, so it feels native instead of bolted on.
 Whether you need to validate input, extract data, or transform strings, regex is an essential skill for any Ruby developer.

 Ruby provides two ways to create a regular expression: using slashes /pattern/ or the %r{} syntax.
 The slash notation is most common for simple patterns, while %r{} is useful when your pattern contains forward slashes.